Antix5/Intermaths-Y1S1/README.md

 ## Intermaths courses l'Aquila (First semester - year 1)

-This repository contains the course material for the first semester of the first year of the Intermaths courses at the University of L'Aquila.
+This repository contains the course material for the first semester of the first year of the Intermaths curriculum at the University of L'Aquila.

 The courses are: